 Thanks to the AR Club organising team especially Nick de Klerk (map & planning) and Lisa for her Controlling a very pleasant event.
 See some of you at the Western Cape Champs soon or alternatively at the next Urban Series race on Sunday 4 May at a venue still to be announced.

 WEEKEND TRAINING – EVERYONE WELCOME

-Our next training session will take place on 29 March .
+Our next training session will take place in May .
 The coaching will be divided into two groups to cater for both newcomers and more experienced orienteers

 Contact Tania at firstname.lastname@example.org if you are keen to partake in the Free Training Sessions.

 4 MAY - VENUE TBA - URBAN #7

 18 MAY - HERONBRIDGE COLLEGE - URBAN #8

 All SA Orienteering events are listed on the On-Line Entry Service at:

 Procedure: Register on the site.
 Click on Country and Event (by date) follow the instructions to enter any event.

 Go to the RESULTS Section to see all the results of this year's races and the latest Colour Coded Performance Log.
 Acknowledgements to Richard Lund, for his never-ending hard work in this department !